PlumpMath/blender_patch_templates/readme.rst

 Goals
 -----

-- Help new developers understand Blender's codebase.
+- Help new developers understand Blender's code-base.
 - Patches should be well commented, to help in understanding the purpose of changes.
 - Patches should be easily manipulated and customized once applied.
 - Patches should be up to date and apply to the latest revision of Blender's git repository.